Paisabazaar app Today!

 Read more: How to Check EPF Claim Status

 You can easily link your Aadhaar to your EPF account online.
-Follow the steps given below:
+Here is a step-by-step guide to do so:

-Step 1: Visit EPFO member portal and login using your credentials
+Step 1: Visit the EPFO member portal and login using your credentials

 Step 6: Save and proceed